-This specification describes a 16-bit data engine referred to as OM2 [#986].
-The OM2 contains 16 registers, an ALU, and a 32-bit shifter, and is designed as part of a micro-programmed writeable-control-store machine.
+This specification describes a 16-bit data path chip referred to as OM2 [#986].
+The OM2 contains 16 registers, an ALU, and a 32-bit shifter, and is designed as part of a microprogrammed writeable-control-store digital computer.
 The companion chip is the Controller chip, which contains the program counter, stacks, and so on.
 The Controller is described in Chapter 6.
 The entire system is designed to run on a single 5 volt supply.